fcurella/django-recommends/docs/storages.rst

 Results of the computation are stored according to the storage backend defined in ``RECOMMENDS_STORAGE_BACKEND`` (default to ``'recommends.storages.djangoorm.storage.DjangoOrmStorage'``).
 A storage backend defines how de/serialize and store/retrieve objects and results.

-A storage backend can be any class extending ``recommends.storages.base.RecommendationStorage`` that implements the following methods:
+A storage backend can be any class extending ``recommends.storages.base.RecommendationStorage`` that implements the following methods and properties:

 .. method:: get_identifier(self, obj, *args, **kwargs)